-You create a tenancy by first going to the relevant property.
-If the property is currently vacant there will be a Create Tenancy link in the key actions area of the tenancy overview screen.
-Otherwise, if there are existing current tenancies on this property then you can create a new tenancy via Management > Tenancies > Create Tenancy.
+- If there are existing current tenancies on this property, then you can create a new tenancy via Management > Tenancies > Create Tenancy.

 When creating a tenancy the following fields are available for completion.
 Those marked with a red asterisk are mandatory and must be completed, while all others are optional.

-Start date: The date on which the tenancy starts.
+The date on which the tenancy actually starts, even if that is way in the past.
 This can be any date in the past or future.
 The status of the tenancy (current, future or past) will be determined automatically when you create the tenancy in conjunction with the rental period and duration values below.

-Rental period: The frequency with which rent is applied to the tenancy, e.g. every month, the default option.
-The options are:
+The frequency with which rent is applied to the tenancy, e.g. every month, the default option.

 - Month (default)

-Duration: This specifies how long the tenancy will run for.
-The options are:
+This specifies how long the tenancy will run for.

 - 3 months